-At all levels, consider where the sensory needs maybe coming from e.g. an all guide us if there may be other areas of the young person's profile that would be Provision: Daily, specific specialised input at all times across all aspects of the curriculum Bespoke Descriptor Identification and Assessment Level 5 Identification and Assessment need, a trauma response etc. to help Documents: Usually have an EHC Plan Additional advice and support is available from: Will experience severe sensory needs that have a very significant impact on everyday life, e.g. avoidance of environment or activity , significant distress or inability to attend and focus AET Sensory Checklist• Observation• Data tracking• Teacher assessments• CYP Progress meetings• CYP/Young Person voice• One Page Profile/Learner Profile• Parent/Carer voiceAn EHC is likely to be in place to draw together information, advice, aspirations and planned outcomesAssessment tools identified, where and when they can be used to help unpick need and measure impact of supportMulti agency planning, Outside Agency advice and recommendations are followedAccess arrangements considered There is agreement between professionals (Educational Psychology Service, Locality SENCO, Local Authority SEND Manager etc.) that the CYP's needs and provision in place constitute a Level 5.
+At all levels, consider where the sensory needs maybe coming from e.g. an autism profile, an unmet communication need, a trauma response etc. to help guide us if there may be other areas of the young person's profile that would benefit from support.

+Provision: Daily, specific specialised input at all times across all aspects of the curriculum Reviews: 3 per year Documents: Usually have an EHC Plan Bespoke Descriptor Level 5 Identification and Assessment Teaching and Learning Strategies Additional advice and support is available from: Will experience severe sensory needs that have a very significant impact on everyday life, e.g. avoidance of environment or activity, significant distress or inability to attend and focus Observation Data tracking Teacher assessments CYP Progress meetings CYP/Young Person voice One Page Profile/Learner Profile Parent/Carer voice An EHC is likely to be in place to draw together information, advice, aspirations and planned outcomes Assessment tools identified, where and when they can be used to help unpick need and measure impact of support Multi agency planning, Outside Agency advice and recommendations are followed Access arrangements considered There is agreement between professionals (Educational Psychology Service, Locality SENCO, Local Authority SEND Manager etc.) that the CYP's needs and provision in place constitute a Level 5.
 Staff should have considered and implemented effective and appropriate strategies from previous levels, especially level 4.
-In addition, the following will be in place: A personalised sensory plan - Identifying individual sensory needs and steps taken to support.
-Physical sensory consideration such as alterations to the uniform, seating plan and sensory support tools may be appropriate.
-May make use of Locality Panels - Stage 1 or 2 (if Applicable)
+In addition, the following will be in place: • A personalised sensory plan - Identifying individual sensory needs and steps taken to support. • Physical sensory consideration such as alterations to the uniform, seating plan and sensory support tools may be appropriate.
+Continued on next page May make use of Locality Panels - Stage 1 or 2 (if Applicable)

 Bespoke Descriptor Level 5 Identification and Assessment Teaching and Learning Strategies Additional advice and support is available from: Make use of Sheffield CYPren's Sensory Service - Sensory Processing support videos and resources Specialist Provision offer from the Sensory Service: Sometimes, despite putting in place sensory strategies at school and home, your CYP may need a more personalised approach.
 If your CYP is on a reduced timetable, spends significant time away from the classroom, is at risk of exclusion, or is unable to attend school at all, with sensory issues being a significant factor, we will work with you and your CYP and school staff to help develop an individual plan for supporting your CYP's sensory needs in school and at home.
 How Do I Get Help from the Sensory Service?
-All the information, advice and resources are freely available at our Sensory Service Virtual Therapy Area .
+All the information, advice and resources are freely available at our Sensory Service Virtual Therapy Area.